Bamileke people: Beadwork

 Beadwork is an essential element of Bamileke art and distinguishes it from other regions of Africa.
 It is an art form that is highly personal in that no two pieces are alike and are often used in dazzling colors that catch the eye.
 They may be an indication of status based on what kinds of beads are used.
 Beadwork utilized all over on wooden sculptures is a technique that is unique only to the Cameroon grasslands.

 Before they were colonized, popular beads were obtained from Sub-Saharan countries like Nigeria and were made of shells, nuts, wood, seeds, ceramic, ivory, animal bone, and metal.
 Colonization and trade routes with other countries in Europe and the Middle East introduced brightly colored glass beads as well as pearls, coral and rare stones like emeralds.
 These came at a price, however.
 There were often agreements with these other countries to exchange these precious luxury commodities for slaves, gold, oil, ivory and some types of fine woods.

+Sculpture and pottery

+An analysis of Bamileke sculpture found that artists do not produce but create.
+For the Bamileke, statues, reliefs and paintings represent life forces that safeguard intangible attributes of death that allow them to live eternally.
+For the Bamileke, sculptors are intermediaries who are charged with realizing God's vision through the depiction of symbols and signs.
+Another study performed by Djoukwo and Wang found that pottery creation among the Bamiléké is used as a form of art therapy.